Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 FFT/iFFT
 ========

 The DSPLib contains two different FFT/iFFT solutions.
 The first AI Engine-only implementation is recommended for point sizes less than or equal to 4096, or for configurations which do not require Super Sample Rate performance.
 The second AI Engine + PL implementation is recommended for larger point sizes and Super Sample Rate performance.
-While both support super-sample-rate, the AI Engine+PL uses resources more efficiently.
+While both support Super Sample Rate, the AI Engine + PL implementation uses resources more efficiently.

 .. toctree::
    :maxdepth: 1